 UAL Level 3 Extended Diploma in Games Design

-You’ll need 5 GCSEs at grade 9–4 (A*–C), including English Language and maths – both of these must be grade 9–4 (A*–C) or Functional Skills Level 2 in English and maths, or a relevant Level 2 vocational qualification with English and maths GCSE grades 9–4 (A*–C).
+You’ll need 5 GCSEs at grades 9–4 (A*–C), including English Language and Maths – both of these must be grades 9–4 (A*–C) or Functional Skills Level 2 in English and Maths, or a relevant Level 2 vocational qualification with English and Maths GCSE grades 9–4 (A*–C).
 You will also need a portfolio or showreel of work.

 You’ll complete various assessments throughout your study resulting in a final industry standard games show-reel and an end of year show where you’ll showcase your work professionally.

 Choose to follow with further study at degree level in games art, multimedia, digital media, design or games development.
+We offer a foundation degree in Digital Design and a top-up degree in Digital Media Design.
 Job opportunities include: app developer, programmer, games tester, 3D modeller or animation specialist.

 Students aged 16-18 don't have to pay tuition fees.